ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 Just like the linear regression algorithm, the decision tree cannot deal with data in this format, as it cannot assign any numerical meaning to it when looking to assess the relationship between the variable and the dependent variable.

-As *gender* doesn't have any explicit *order* to it, we would again apply One Hot Encoding to the categorical column.
+As *gender* doesn't have any explicit *order* to it, we would again apply one-hot encoding to the categorical column.

 <br>
 ```python